Fax API: How to Send Faxes Programmatically (2026)

 A fax API is a set of REST endpoints that lets your application send and receive faxes programmatically.
 You make an HTTP request with a document and a phone number, and the provider's infrastructure handles the analog transmission.
 No fax machine or phone line required.
 See our [cloud fax guide](/blog/cloud-fax/) for how the underlying technology works.

-Yes — if the provider offers TLS 1.2+ encryption, AES-256 at rest, a signed Business Associate Agreement (BAA), and audit logging.
-Not every fax API qualifies.
-See our [HIPAA compliant fax guide](/blog/hipaa-compliant-fax/) for the full checklist.
+It can be — if the provider offers TLS 1.2+ encryption, AES-256 at rest, a signed Business Associate Agreement (BAA), and audit logging.
+Not every fax API qualifies. mFax Business includes a signed BAA and API access from about $9/mo.
+See our [HIPAA fax API guide](/blog/hipaa-fax-api/) for the full checklist.

 Does Twilio still have a fax API?